E-W-Jones/ComputerModellingProject/README.md

 Describes an N-body system interacting through Newtonian gravity.

 Units are kilograms, astronomical units, and days.
+The derived units for force and energy are kg⋅au⋅day^-2 and kg⋅au^2⋅day^-2.

 ## Inputs
 ### Command Line